cobbler/cobbler/docs/user-guide.rst

 Cobbler can build all of it's profiles into a bootable CD image using the ``cobbler buildiso`` command.
 This allows for PXE-menu like bring up of bare metal in environments where PXE is not possible.
-Another more advanced method is described in the koan manpage, though this method is easier and sufficient for most applications.
+Another more advanced method is described in the Koan manpage, though this method is easier and sufficient for most applications.

 .. _dhcp-management: